 Congenital heart disease describes defects in the heart that are present when a baby is born.

-Congenital heart disease is a relatively common birth defect, affecting around nine in every 1,000 babies in the UK.
+Congenital heart disease is a relatively common birth defect, affecting up to 9 in every 1,000 babies in the UK.

 Although the heart problems are present at birth, they may not be detected or cause any symptoms until later in life.

 In the majority of people, the cause of congenital heart disease is unknown.
 However, there are some factors that are associated with an increased chance of getting congenital heart disease.
 These risk factors include: